International Adoption in Quebec: SASIE, Requirements, and Costs

 Timeline

 International adoption in Quebec is typically slower than domestic adoption through the Banque mixte.
-A realistic full timeline:
+The supported timing points are:

-- Waiting period with the accredited body for a child proposal: 6 to 24 months (highly variable by country)
+- Waiting period for a child proposal: Varies by country and program

-- In-country finalization and travel: 2 to 8 weeks
+- In-country finalization and travel: Weeks to several months

-- Federal citizenship or permanent residency for child: 3 to 12 months
+- Federal citizenship or permanent residency for the child: Timing varies; confirm current requirements with IRCC

 After the Adoption: Quebec Birth Registration